Leasing with HCV

 Payment standards represent the maximum amount of subsidy that CHA can provide a family.
 CHA does not automatically approve this rent level for a given unit.
-CHA's monthly rent subsidy depends on a number of factors, including payment standards, the rents of other comparable unsubsidized rental units in the area, and the income of the family.
-Please see CHA's 2020 Payment Standards.
-As part of CHA's commitment to provide voucher holders access to more Chicago neighborhoods, CHA implemented an Exception Payment Standard policy.
+CHA's monthly rent subsidy depends on a number of factors, including payment standards, the rents of other comparable unsubsidized rental units in the area, allowances for tenant-assigned utilities and the income of the family.

-When determining the rent offer made to an owner, HUD regulations require the amount is supported by the market.
-CHA establishes the rental value of the unit by examining comparable units in the area, ensuring the appropriate amount is provided to the property owner.
-Please see How CHA Uses Comparable Units to Determine Rent.
+When determining the rent offer made to an owner, HUD regulations require that the amount is supported by the local market.
+CHA establishes the rental value of the unit by examining comparable unsubsidized units in the area.

 Landlord Incentive Payments

-In order to provide an incentive for property owners to rent units to CHA voucher holders in “Mobility Areas,” the Chicago Housing Authority is implementing a program that provides owners an additional lump sum payment equal to the monthly contract rent for every new unit leased to a voucher holder in these designated areas.
+In order to provide an incentive for property owners to rent units to CHA voucher holders in “Mobility Areas,” the Chicago Housing Authority is implementing a program that provides new HCV property owners an additional lump sum payment equal to the monthly contract rent if they lease a unit to a voucher holder in these designated areas.
 Please see our Promotional Flyer and Frequently Asked Questions for more information.